When is The Great Festive Bake Off on TV? Who stars in it? What is the theme?

 What’s the theme of The Nice Festive Bake Off?

-Unsurprisingly, the theme of The Nice Festive Bake Off is New Yr-inspired bakes, as our 5 compete for the coveted title of Star Baker.
+Unsurprisingly, the theme of The Nice Festive Bake Off is New 12 months-inspired bakes, as our 5 compete for the coveted title of Star Baker.

 Who’s internet hosting The Nice Festive Bake Off?

-Noel Fielding and Sandi Toksvig might be reprising their roles as presenters/jesters/comforters for this New Yr’s version.
+Noel Fielding and Sandi Toksvig will probably be reprising their roles as presenters/jesters/comforters for this New 12 months’s version.

-The Nice Festive Bake Off airs on New Yr’s Day on Channel four
+The Nice Festive Bake Off airs on New 12 months’s Day on Channel four

 Add Comment